Steps to Financial Aid

 - You will receive notification that your FAFSA has been received and in this notification you will receive your Student Aid Report (SAR).
 Please review this for accuracy.
 If necessary, make corrections on your FAFSA and submit the changes.
 If you need assistance with this, please contact the US Department of Education at 1-800-FED-AID (1-800-433-3243).

 Please note: We encourage families to complete the FAFSA online because the online version saves your information from year to year and takes 2-3 days to process.
 Completing a paper version of the FAFSA can take up to 8 weeks to process.
-FAFSA policy: According to University policy, students are required to complete a FAFSA each year in order to receive institutional aid.
+FAFSA policy: According to University policy, students are required to complete a FAFSA each year in order to receive need-based and certain types of institutional aid.

 You may be selected for verification by the Department of Education.
 Verification is a process to confirm information you provided on the FAFSA.
 The Student Financial Services office will provide you with a list of required documents of proof for both the parents and student.
 Submit the requested documents promptly to avoid delays in receipt of your financial aid.